aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/working-with-documents/create-pdf-document/_index.md

 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET private static void CreateDocument()
 {
-    // The path to the documents directory. var dataDir = RunExamples.GetDataDir_AsposePdf_QuickStart();
+    // The path to the documents directory var dataDir = RunExamples.GetDataDir_AsposePdf_QuickStart();

-    // Initialize document object
+    // Create the document
     using (var document = new Aspose.Pdf.Document())
     {
         // Add page